chef-boneyard/chef-rfc/rfc023-chef-12-attributes-changes.md

 #### What's wrong?

-You can no longer call `node['foo'].delete('bar')` because writing without a precendence is forbidden in Chef 11, there is no functional delete.
+You can no longer call `node['foo'].delete('bar')` because writing without a precedence is forbidden in Chef 11, there is no functional delete.

 Further, you cannot delete at a precedence level because `node.default['foo'].delete('bar')` will end up acting on the cookbook_default sub-Mash inside the default precedence and not effect role defaults.

-And for the same reason there is no way to ovewrite a key at a precedence - you end up merging.
+And for the same reason there is no way to overwrite a key at a precedence - you end up merging.

 ### Global Key Deletion
 For the same reasons as above, being able to delete a key globally is important.